My name is Shawn Dombrowski, RN, and I’m the new Joint Coordinator at Stevens Point Orthopedics, in charge of our exclusive Joint Journey program.

 I give patients a cell number so they can directly contact me with questions and concerns.
 Imagine – no phone tree!

-Last but not least, we celebrate patients’ joint replacement with a celebration picnic.
+Last but not least, we invite joint replacement patients to a bi-annual Joint Celebration dinner.
 The patient, coaches, doctors, and physical therapists all get together to celebrate their hard work – and their achievement allowing them a more active lifestyle.

 My job is incredibly rewarding.
 I’ve had the opportunity to personally work with more than 1,800 joint-replacement patients in the last seven years.
 That’s a lot of new joints – and new lives.